iampavangandhi/TheNodeCourse/03 Expressjs/Topic2/README.md

 app.get(‘/’, function (req, res) { })
 ```

+## Response Object

+The response object specifies the HTTP response when an Express app gets an HTTP request.<br /> The response is sent back to the client browser and allows you to set new cookies value that will write to the client browser.

+##

 In thie Topic 1, we have seen a basic application which serves HTTP request for the homepage. <br />
 Routing refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).